 Quality area and descriptor (20-30 words) Service strategies and procedures (30-50 words) Element 6.1.1 - Engagement with the service - Families are supported from enrolment to be involved in the service and contribute to service decisions Services have systematic and intentional approaches to engaging families, including procedures for: Providing families with relevant information at enrolment Establishing clear expectations between the service and the family Sharing information and resources with families and inviting families to share information, feedback and expertise with the service.
 Invite families to contribute to service decisions.
 Element 6.1.2 - Parent's views are respected - The expertise, culture, values and beliefs of families are respected, and families share in decision-making about their child's learning and well-being.
-Services have approaches to respect families, including: A scheduled times when staff are available to families Inviting suggestions, ideas and feedback from families Uses culturally appropriate processes for consultation with families Element 6.1.3 - Families are supported - Current information is available to families about the service and relevant community services and resources to support parenting and family wellbeing.
-Services have approaches to support families, including: Providing information that is accurate, reliable and available in accessible formats Share resources with families that support learning and development about the local community resources and facilities and, e.g., ACECQA, EYLF.
+Services have approaches to respect families, including: A scheduled times when staff are available to families Inviting suggestions, ideas and feedback from families Uses culturally appropriate processes for consultation with families Element 6.1.3 - Families are supported - Current information is available to families about the service and relevant Services have approaches to support families, including: • Providing information that is accurate, reliable and available in accessible formats community services and resources to support parenting and family well-being.

+Share resources with families that support learning and development about the local community resources and facilities and, e.g., ACECQA, EYLF.

-a) Explain the importance of the relationship services and educators have with families based on the concept of 'The family as the first educator'.
-[Approximate word count: 230-250 words]
+a) Explain the importance of the relationship services and educators have with families, emphasising the concept of 'The family as the first educator'.